malte-wessel/react-custom-scrollbars/docs/customization.md

 **Important**: **You will always need to pass through the given props** for the respective element like in the example above: `<div {...props} className="track-horizontal"/>`.
 This is because we need to pass some default `styles` down to the element in order to make the component work.

-If you are working with **inline styles**, you could do something like the following:
+If you are working with **inline styles**, you could do something like this:

 ```javascript
 import { Scrollbars } from 'react-custom-scrollbars';